OulipianSummer/oulipiansummer.github.io/_posts/2023-08-19-judith-bicking-portfolio.md

 ![This same region turns red when she needs to slow down her new projects.](https://raw.githubusercontent.com/OulipianSummer/oulipiansummer.github.io/main/assets/img/portoflio/jbicking-artist-out.webp)
 *This same region turns red when she needs to slow down her new projects.*

+## Update, 09/2024

+This project recently had some changes I'd like to highlight.
+Since building this project, Dreamhost disabled the use of Passenger in its shared hosts, rending this website unusable using the traditional Python stack.
+After some research and consultation with the client, we decided to migrate this website over to a static site.

+This process involved updating the Wagtail/Django stack up to a more recent release and installing the amazing [Wagtail Bakery](https://github.com/wagtail-nest/wagtail-bakery) package.
+Once the site was updated, we could simply re-deploy the entire website as a static set of HTML pages without affecting the core site behavior.
+One thing we missed out on was the ability to use forms, namely the contact form.
+We resolved this issue by re-purposing this page as an about page, which gave us an opportunity for the artist to talk about her skillets and work experience.